-The candidate shows some understanding of the methods and materials/ resources required to make working area clean and presentable.
-The candidate completed some of the process, by filling holes, however, does not have time/ or attention to detail lacking when sanding back or re-painting, resulting in a poor-quality finish, demonstrating minimal consideration to customer property.
+The candidate shows some understanding of the methods and materials/ resources required to make the working area clean and presentable.
+The candidate completed some of the process, by filling holes, however, does not have time/ or is lacking in attention to detail when sanding back or re-painting, resulting in a poor-quality finish, demonstrating minimal consideration to customer property.

-House keeping was mostly good and candidate made attempts to clean water spillages and debris from sanding.
+Housekeeping was mostly good and candidate made attempts to clean water spillages and debris from sanding.